imKKK/job-api/README.md

 # job-api

-job-api is a Python REST API
+job-api is a Python REST API.
+The API fetchs data from `github jobs` API and stores in sqlite.
+It Provides methods to trigger fetch operation and to serve job data.

+- to trigger fetch operation
+  `POST /jobs/sync`
+- to GET data
+  `GET /jobs`

 ###### dependencies